Posts

 ‘Friends Without Benefits’ by Penny Reid, a Book Review

+This is my fourth Penny Reid novel, and I appreciate how she adds depth to storylines and to main characters.
+Her books do not settle for having either of those key story elements be dumb and two-dimensional.
 Elizabeth, our protagonist, is fulfilling her residency as an ER doctor, working her butt off, spending one wine glass-clutching night a week with her knitting group, occasionally “using” guys in casual relationships from which she simply wanted sex for just a couple of months at a time.